Data-Driven Storytelling

 Data analysis

 The data analysis component is the basis of a good story; therefore, mastering your data is an essential part of the process.
-To derive actionable insights, data storytelling requires accurate and up-to-date data.
+Data storytelling requires accurate and up-to-date data to derive actionable insights.
 This is the first step of the process; if not done correctly, it will not deliver the desired results.

 Data visualization